Direct/iterative hybrid solver for scattering by inhomogeneous media: Numerical results

-The proposed algorithm is not restricted to constant material properties, of course, and our next example demonstrates the properties of the solver when applied to a scatterer containing continuously variable material properties as well as discontinuities across the material interface.
-The interior refractive-index function selected is the Gaussian function
+Our next example demonstrates the properties of the solver, including FFS, when applied to a scatterer containing continuously variable material properties as well as discontinuities across a material interface.
+We thus consider the problem of evaluation of the total field $u$ that results for the refractive-index distribution

-where $\mathcal{D}$ is circular inclusion of unit radius.
-To study the convergence behavior, once again, we compute the total field $u$ under the plane wave incidence $u^{i}(\bsx)= \exp(i\kappa x)$.
+where $\mathcal{D}$ is circular inclusion of unit radius, under the plane wave incidence $u^{i}(\bsx)= \exp(i\kappa x_{1})$.
 Since analytical solutions are not available in this case, we use numerical solution obtained on a finer grids for reference.

-The numerical results reported in Table~\ref{Table:scat_by_Gaussian} once again illustrate, in particular, the quadratic convergence of the algorithm.
+The numerical results reported in Table~\ref{Table:scat_by_Gaussian} display errors that in fact decrease faster than the quadratic rate expected from use of the FFS approach.

-Figure~\ref{fig:-GaussianRefractivity} displays results of the Gaussian refractivity experiment.
-For the case depicted in the figure the diameter of inhomogeneity is $36 \lambda_{\mathrm{int}}$, for which the algorithm achieved three-digit accuracy in the near field by using 12 points per wavelengths in a four minute single-core computation.
+Figure~\ref{fig:-GaussianRefractivity} displays near fields obtained for the discontinuous refractive-index~(\ref{eq:-Gaussian}) under wavenumbers $\kappa =50$ and $\kappa=150$, for which the diameters of inhomogeneity are $36 \lambda_{\mathrm{min}}$ and $108 \lambda_{\mathrm{min}}$, respectively, where $\lambda_{\mathrm{min}}$ denotes the smallest interior wavelength.
+In both the cases, the algorithm achieved three-digit accuracy in the near field by using 11 points per $\lambda_{\mathrm{min}}$ in single-core computations requiring one and thirteen minutes, respectively.

 \begin{exmp}(\textit{Scattering by geometries containing corners and cusps}) \end{exmp} None of the algorithmic components, nor the resulting accuracies in the proposed method, are constrained in any way by the geometry of the scatterer.
 Without any additional effort, the approach can easily deal with arbitrarily complicated geometries.
 To demonstrate this, we consider two additional geometries, containing corner- and cusp-singularities, respectively.
 Once again the accuracy of any one solution is evaluated by comparison with results obtained on finer grids.
-In both cases we compute the near field solution $u$ under the plane wave incidence $u^{i}(\bsx)= \exp(i\kappa x)$.
+In both cases we compute the near field solution $u$ under the plane wave incidence $u^{i}(\bsx)= \exp(i\kappa x_{1})$.